kidaa30/ohimanual/0_orientation/ohi-orientation.md

 ---
-title: The Ocean Health Index Orientation
+title: The Ocean Health Index Orientation <! this information is repeated; we should delete this section)
 ---

 # Ocean Health Index+ Independent Assessments

-Welcome to the Ocean Health Index (OHI) Portal orientation.
-Here, you will learn how to use the portal and how to access the tools and information available to you to facilitate the development of your Ocean Health Index independent assessment (OHI+).
+Welcome to the Ocean Health Index (OHI) site orientation.
+Here, you will learn how to use the site and how to access the tools and information available to you to facilitate the development of your Ocean Health Index independent assessment (OHI+).

 ## What is the Ocean Health Index?